DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 ![Alt text](Images/termius_ip.JPG)

-4. Set the Username as 'ubuntu', and import the key file saved earlier from AWS
+4. Set the Username as 'ubuntu', and import the key file saved earlier from AWS.
+Note that SSH uses TCP port 22 for connections and this is usually open by default on our EC2 instance.

 ![Alt text](Images/ubuntu_set_name.JPG)